-The world we live in in increasingly becoming more digital.
-The first thing people look at when they wake up in the morning before brushing their teeth is their mobile phones.
-Alarm clocks, Facebook notifications, Whatsapp messages… The list goes on.
+The world we live in is increasingly becoming more digital.
+The first thing people look at when they wake up in the morning is their mobile phones.
+It can be to check the time, Facebook notifications, Whatsapp messages… the list goes on.

-Today, almost every industry you can think of is innovating on their existing business models to adapt to the fast changing world of digital.
-It’s really not a matter of when anymore… but how.
+Today, almost every industry is innovating their existing business model to adapt to the digital era.
+It’s really not a matter of when anymore, but how.

-This wave of change is what inspired NEXT Academy’s core mission, to equip a million individuals with skills in the tech and digital industry, to build great companies or to thrive in their careers.
+This change is what inspired NEXT Academy’s core mission: To equip a million individuals with skills in the tech- and digital- industry, to build great companies or to thrive in their careers.
 To make the world a better place to live in.

-But with all this talk about learning digital/coding/tech skills, one thing which might cross your mind is how much are people actually making in these industries?
+But with all this talk about learning tech skills, one question must certainly have crossed your mind.
+How much are people actually making in these industries?

 What about Ruby Developers?
-(By the way, we teach Ruby on Rails at NEXT Academy’s Full-Stack Web Development Bootcamp).
-As you might be aware, many tech startups in Malaysia build their platforms using Ruby on Rails.
+(By the way, we teach Ruby on Rails in NEXT Academy’s Full-Stack Web Development Bootcamp).
+Many tech startups in Malaysia build their platforms using Ruby on Rails.
 Example: SAYS.com, Groupon Malaysia, and KFit, to name a few.

 We did some digging on Quora and found some golden nuggets of wisdom.
-Here’s what founder of VapeClubMY, Jeremy Ong (Who also happens to be well versed in Ruby on Rails) had to say about Ruby Developers: “If you work for venture-backed tech startup, it can range anywhere from RM3.5k – RM5k depending on how good you are (at creating production worthy apps).”
+Here’s what founder of VapeClubMY, Jeremy Ong (who’s also proficient in Ruby on Rails) had to say about Ruby Developers.
+“If you work for a venture-backed tech startup, salaries can range anywhere from RM3.5k – RM5k depending on how good you are (at creating production-worthy apps).”

 A very promising trend indeed, as most Ruby developers do not get their skills from a traditional college degree.

 What about more experienced Ruby Developers?
-Here’s what we found on the popular Ruby Developer community group in Malaysia Ruby Brigade:
+Here’s what we found on the popular Ruby Developer community group in Malaysia’s Ruby Brigade:

 Fun fact: SushiVid was started by 2 of our Graduates at NEXT Academy.

-According to Payscale.com, mobile app developers have a comparatively higher average salary, amounting to RM 57,275 per year.
+According to Payscale.com, mobile app developers have a comparable salary, amounting to MYR57,275 per year.
 This is great news for you if you have an interest to develop mobile apps.

-We dived into some of the hottest tech job portals in Malaysia to find out exactly what people are willing to pay for an iOS mobile developer.
+We dived into some of the hottest tech job portals in Malaysia to find out exactly what people are willing to pay for a mobile developer.
 Here’s what we found:

-One healthcare startup, GetDoc was looking for iOS Developers to build up their mobile platform.
-While we could not get them to reveal the salary, one thing caught our attention here:
+One healthcare startup, GetDoc was looking for mobile developers to build their mobile platform.
+While we could not get them to reveal the salary, one thing caught our attention:

 “Paper qualification is nice to have but not a requirement.”